Electronic Payment Systems (EPS) Review

 Got it?
 Good.

-Ripoff Reports lists an additional 56 complaints, which is high for that site.
-A lot of these complaints have to do specifically with the EPS90 “No Credit Check 90 Day Payment Plan” service, and not credit processing in general.
+Ripoff Reports lists an additional 86 complaints, which is high for that site.
+A lot of these complaints have to do specifically with the “No Credit Check EZ Payment Plan” service, and not credit processing in general.
 I particularly liked this complaint, which very succinctly explains the pitfalls of EPS as of November 2013.

 The most common complaints you’ll see for Electronic Payment Systems include:

-- Deceptive sales tactics/non-disclosure of contract terms: These kinds of complaints come up with all processors that use independent sales agents.
-These often poorly trained and poorly regulated agents sometimes don’t even realize that they are lying to you, because they were never properly trained in the first place.
+- Deceptive sales tactics/non-disclosure of contract terms: Complaints like this come up with all processors that use independent sales agents.
+These often poorly-trained and poorly-regulated agents sometimes don’t even realize that they are lying to you because they were never properly trained in the first place.
 Others are desperate to close a sale because of a lack of leads provided to them by EPS, leading them to neglect to mention potential deal-breakers.
 They aren’t bad people necessarily; just frantic to make the money they need to survive.
-Early termination fees, payment plan stipulations, rate and fee structures, non-cancellable leasing agreements, and overall headache are some details agents neglect to disclose to merchants when it becomes inconvenient to do so.
+Early termination fees, payment plan limitations, rate and fee structures, non-cancellable leasing agreements, and overall headache are some details agents neglect to disclose to merchants when it becomes inconvenient to do so.
 The only way to protect yourself is to read and understand the entirety of your merchant agreement.
 If this isn’t a task you are up to, we can help.

-You should feel free to ask your individual sales rep for references – meaning other merchants he or she has personally signed up in the past.
-This kind of specific information will be much more meaningful for you than some vague testimonials on the corporate site.
-If he or she can give you references related to your own industry, even better.
+You should feel free to ask your individual sales agent for references – meaning other merchants he or she has personally signed up in the past.
+This kind of specific information will be much more meaningful for you than some vague testimonials on the internet.
+If he or she can give you references related to your own industry, that’s even better.